What to Do With Old Photos With No Names or Dates

 You think you'll always remember the people in the photograph and the event.
-Unfortunately, once 30 or 40 years goes by, the memory may not be as clear, or—worst-case-scenario—you might die.
-If no one knows who the people in the photo are, it becomes fairly meaningless.
+Unfortunately, once a few decades go by, the memory may not be as clear, or—in the worst-case scenario—you might die and take your memories with you.
+If no one knows who the people in the photos are, they become fairly meaningless.

-All too often, the descendants just toss out those pictures that are unlabeled.
-That's really sad to see family history dumped in the trash.
-Don't let that happen in your family.
-Label your own photos.
+All too often, descendants just toss out the unlabeled pictures.
+It's really sad to see family history dumped in the trash—don't let that happen to your precious family photos.
+It is really important to make sure that your photos are labeled.

-Now, if these are inherited photos and not labeled, you have a bit of work ahead.
-Whatever you do, don't toss those photos.
+Now, if these are unlabeled inherited photos, you have a bit of work ahead.
+But whatever you do, don't toss them out!

-If you inherited a batch of photos from a relative but have no idea who the people in the pictures are, here's what you can do:
+If you inherited a batch of photos from a relative but have no idea who the people in the images are, here's what you can do:

 - Check with aunts, uncles, cousins, etc. See if they recognize anyone.